chtrinh/remove_orders/README.markdown

 1. script/extension install git://github.com/chtrinh/remove_orders.git

-## NOTES - TODO
+## TODO

-TODO - Check if user has the correct user previlages (ie. admin) to call the function *might be irrelevant*
+	- Check if user has the correct user previlages (ie. admin) to call the function *might be irrelevant*
 	- Should only enable during development/test ENV?
 	- When users delete last order on pagination page, it should redirect to previous page, currently just shows nothing.
 	- Consider adding a (all) or (none) checkbox selector link.
 Suggestions?
 	- Refactor/DRY up code to be a better fit for future releases.

 ## Warning